GVAravind-2911/MCURedefined/README.md

-# MCURedefined

-Welcome To The Main Branch Of MCU Redefined Website.
+### MCU Redefined

-This is the latest running version.
+This is the Source Code for the MCU Redefined Fanpage.
-Refer to Dev branch to find all the dev changes.
+Built using:

+1. NextJS
+2. Flask
+3. Turso LibSQL Database